Increasing resource efficiency in the Swedish flooring industry through floor refinishing

 The purpose of this project was primarily to generate information for stakeholders in the flooring industry about resource efficiency and the impact on climate change as a result of floor refinishing in Sweden.
 In addition, the aim was to identify barriers which prevent floor refinishing and propose potential actions for the industry to overcome these barriers.
-The project further aims to increase the knowledge base among stakeholders in the industry regarding the environmental impact of floor refinishing and whether it can lead to greenhouse gas emissions savings and reduced resource use compared to installation of new flooring.
+The project further aims to increase the knowledge base among stakeholders in the industry regarding the environmental impact of floor refinishing and whether it can lead to greenhouse gas emission savings and reduced resource use compared to installation of new flooring.
 The scope of the project was the Swedish flooring market with specific focuses on commercial properties.
-The project has been divided in two parts: Life cycle assessment and roadmap.